Archer Maclean's Mercury: Reception

 Mercury received "generally favorable reviews" according to the review aggregation website Metacritic.
-IGN awarded the name for Best Innovative Design in their "Best of 2005" awards.
+IGN awarded the game for Best Innovative Design in their "Best of 2005" awards.

 The game was praised for its level design and physics.
 Eurogamer praised the level designs, calling them "ingenious".
 IGN was impressed with the number of levels and the variety between the different designs.
-GameSpot, in particular, gave compliments towards the physics of the mercury on how it can be stretched, reassemble and squeeze together."
-GameSpy, however, gave a lukewarm response to the level design, stating the best ones are clever and addicting but the worst ones make the player jump through too many hoops.
+GameSpot gave compliments towards the physics of the mercury on how it can be "stretched, reassembled and squeezed together".
+GameSpy, however, gave a mediocre response to the level design, stating the best ones are clever and addicting, but the worst ones make the player jump through too many hoops.
 Pocket Gamer made comparisons to the Lumines series stating, "Lumines is more fun to play, but Mercury is more satisfying to beat."

 In regards to the difficulty, the game had mixed reception.
-PALGN made noted the difficulty of the game can scale to "ridiculous levels" but defended it by assuring that it doesn't feel impossible."
-GameSpot noted that the game wasn't impossible even at its most difficult, however, criticized the difficulty pacing, stating "The game pretty much throws you off the deep end almost immediately after you've completed the idiotically simple tutorial."
+PALGN noted the difficulty can scale to "ridiculous levels", but defended it by assuring that it does not feel impossible.
+GameSpot noted that the game was not impossible even at its most difficult, but criticized the difficulty pacing, stating "The game pretty much throws you off the deep end almost immediately after you've completed the idiotically simple tutorial."
 Edge, however, praised the difficulty, stating, "Mercury exhibits a perfect hierarchy of challenge and reward, the two remaining poised throughout and ultimately growing to the point where they touch and become one.
 The pain becomes the pleasure because, in spite of the extraordinary degree of trial and error, there's never a moment that feels broken or exploitative."